braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/drag_and_drop.md

 ## Permissions

-You need either admin permissions or the following to access, create and publish landing pages:
+You need either administrator permissions or all of the following permissions to access, create, and publish landing pages:

 - Access Landing Pages
 - Create Landing Page Drafts
 - Publish Landing Pages